eclipse/steady/docs/public/content/user/support/faq.md

 ### Why is @@PROJECT_NAME@@ is not detecting all vulnerabilities of my project?

 - If the vulnerability is included in our knowledge base but it is not detected for your application, you can select the checkbox “Include historical vulnerabilities” in the @@PROJECT_NAME@@ frontend and hit “Reload” button: you will see all CVEs that applied to previous versions of your dependencies.
 The ![green exclamation mark](../../manuals/img/version_ok.png) indicates that a given CVE did apply to earlier versions, but you are currently using a non-vulnerable one.
 - Despite our best efforts to keep the @@PROJECT_NAME@@ vulnerability knowledge base continuously updated, it is possible that a particular vulnerability is not yet covered.
-See [here](insert_link_when_available) to check if a vulnerability is covered or not.
-In case it is not covered, please contact the @@PROJECT_NAME@@ team which will react accordingly.
+Query `/backend/bugs` to check if a vulnerability is covered or not.

 ## Method-level bill of material (goal app)